Part 6: Tasks

 Nonelective Allocation

-When “Dollar” is used, the dollar amount entered will be allocated across all participants, so that the total allocation equals the dollar amount entered here.
+Both safe harbor and discretionary nonelective allocation formulas will be entered in this section.
+The safe harbor non-elective allocation must be entered as a percentage (cannot be a dollar amount).
+Pro rata and integrated nonelective allocations can be entered as a dollar amount or a specified percentage.
+When “Dollar” is used, the dollar amount entered will be allocated across the eligible participants, so that the total allocation equals the dollar amount entered here.
 When “Specified” is selected, the percentage entered is the percentage of compensation each participant will receive.

 Run Allocation

 Clicking on the Allocation “Run” button from the tasks page will calculate employer contributions based on the allocation parameters.
-A pop-up box will open and display errors and overrides if applicable.
+A pop-up box will open and display errors and overrides, if applicable.

 6.3.
 Combined Test